-The ATSB has commenced a transport safety investigation into a fractured rotor blade on a Eurocopter Deutschland BO105 CBS-5, registration VH-NVH, near Archerfield Aerodrome, Queensland, on 19 August 2021.
+The ATSB has commenced a transport safety investigation into a fractured rotor blade on a Eurocopter Deutschland GMBH BO105 CBS-5, registration VH-NVH, near Archerfield Aerodrome, Qld, on 18 August 2021.

 The evidence collection phase of the investigation will include examination of the rotor blade, a review and examination of maintenance records and the gathering of any other relevant evidence.
-A report will be published at the conclusion of the investigation.
+Examination of the blade will be conducted at the Airbus Helicopter facility in Donauwoerth, Germany under the supervision of an accredited representative from the German Federal Bureau of Aircraft Accident Investigation (BFU).

 |Date:||19 August 2021||Investigation status:||Active|